VioletsOleander/vault-vanilla/lecture-notes/Distributed Systems.md

 What if the client somehow comes back after a heartbeat timeout?
 We assume a "fail-stop" model -- a node will not come back with the same machine ID and thread ID
-This model can be achieved by incrementing the thread ID after a heartbeat timeout.
+- This model can be achieved by **incrementing the thread ID** after a heartbeat timeout.

-What if the client crashed and hence did not remember the thread ID allocated?
+- What if the client crashed and hence did not remember the thread ID allocated?
-What if the thread ID rolled back because of the maximum limit of an integer?
+- What if the thread ID rolled back because of the maximum limit of an integer?

 Crashed server -- a restarted server may process duplicate RPC if it stores the request ID in memory, which is lost after restarting (内存中信息丢失)
 Solution:
-Store the information on disk -- may lead to performance problems High available server that uses replication -- discussed later in lecture 4
+- Store the information on disk -- may lead to performance problems
+- High available server that uses replication -- discussed later in lecture 4

 ## How to achieve exactly-once RPC?
-unbounded retries $^+$ duplicate detection $^+$ fault-tolerant service Also discussed later in lecture 4
+unbounded retries $+$ duplicate detection $+$ fault-tolerant service Also discussed later in lecture 4

 # 2 MapReduce